Your parish needs you!

 Reasons to Register:

-- Registration enables Father Bruce and the staff to get to know you better, and helps them be able to communicate with you by sending you mailings.
+- Registration enables Father Doyle and the staff to get to know you better, and helps them be able to communicate with you by sending you mailings.
 Once you are registered, please notify the parish office of any changes in address or phone number.

 - You will also receive a packet of envelopes to place your regular contributions.
 This is important if you want to receive a year-end statement from the parish for income tax purposes.
 If you do not wish to receive weekly contribution envelopes, this should not be a reason not to register.
 Just let the secretary know, and envelopes will not be ordered.